-There is one other loan with a shareholder but the shareholder is not a significant shareholder of the Company.
+There was one other loan with a shareholder but the shareholder is not a significant shareholder of the Company and the loan was repaid (\$100k) during the year ended 30 June 2017.

 (f) Guarantees

 No guarantees have been given or received from related parties.